benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/3-Web-apps/3-frontends/3-customerapp/_index.en.md

 - The hosted UI presents a configuration page when you first visit this URL.
 - After entering the configuration settings, it stores these in the browser's local cache.
-- The setting you use are not visible to anyone else visiting the same URL.
+- The settings you use are not visible to anyone else visiting the same URL.

 *Source code for this application:*
 * [The Customer App ](#)